-Applicants may submit a certificate application request through a secure web interface https://app.harica.gr/, or through the registration office of her/his own institution, or through HARICA's Central RA.
-The application process will result in the secure submission of a properly formatted CSR.
+Applicants may submit a certificate application request through a secure web interface https://cm.harica.gr/, or through the registration office of her/his own institution, or Delegated Third Party RA, or through HARICA's Central RA.
+The application process will result in the secure submission of a properly formatted CSR and identity verification evidence which will later be validated by Validation Specialists.